 If you would like to read more about filters, check out my post Shopper’s Guide to Camera Filters over on my car photography website/blog.

 *Update: When I purchased my 58mm Singh Ray iRay filter there as only one option.
 Now there are two: The 830 (Standard) I-Ray produces the dramatic black & white look of pure infrared and the 690 (Custom) I-Ray, produces both black & white or “near IR” color, which is especially useful for the blue sky” effect.

 I’ve found that Life Pixel does a great job with IR conversions and they have done most of the conversions for my Canon DSLRs and all of my Panasonic Lumix G-series cameras.
 This is not a paid or sponsored endorsement, just my experience.

-Used copies of my book, The Complete Guide to Digital Infrared Photography is currently available from Amazon starting $22.44 as I write this.
-Creative Digital Monochrome Effects has a chapter on IR photography and new copies are available from Amazon for $29.64 with used copies starting at a little more than two bucks, which is a heckuva deal.
+My book, The Complete Guide to Digital Infrared Photography is available new for $30.82 with used copies stating at around twelve bucks from Amazon as I write this.
+Creative Digital Monochrome Effects has a chapter on IR photography and is available from Amazon for $19.30 with used copies starting around $2.00, a bargain I think.